Collective behavior in quantum interference: an alternative superposition principle: Summary

+There is no experimental result that invalidates CQI.
+However, interferometric data from the photodissociation of $\textrm{H}_{2}$ into separate protons and electrons as described in sec. \ref{sec:discussion} hints at evidence for CQI.

-Interferometric transitions that exist only in SQI are described by eqns. (\ref{eqn:transmom}), (\ref{eqn:slabtrans}), and (\ref{eqn:transangmom}).
-They provide clear methods to distinguish SQI from CQI.
-Another consequence of the difference between their superposition principles is manifest in correlated interference as described in eqns. (\ref{eqn:positionSQI}) and (\ref{eqn:positionCQI}).
+The difficulty in distinguishing between SQI and CQI is illustrated by the small difference in the PDF between the predictions of SQI and CQI in a ``double slit apparatus,'' as described in sec. \ref{sec:phase}.
+Other methods to distinguish SQI from CQI involve interferometric transitions that exist only in SQI.
+These are described (a) for a three-body system in eqn. (\ref{eqn:transmom}), (b) for a particle traversing a gas in eqn. (\ref{eqn:slabtrans}), and (c) for a particle interacting with rigid scatterers in eqn. (\ref{eqn:transangmom}).
+Such methods do not predict a shift in an interference pattern that differs between SQI and CQI but rather they predict an elimination of interference only in SQI.
+Another consequence of the difference between these superposition principles is manifest in quantum correlated interference that results in the conflicting PDFs given in eqns. (\ref{eqn:positionSQI}) and (\ref{eqn:positionCQI}).
+These provide clear methods to differentiate SQI from CQI.

+The objective of the discussion above is to illustrate directions to follow that may lead to experiments which test the validity of the CQI hypothesis.
+Such experiments will need to be meticulously designed either due to the small differences in predictions between SQI and CQI or to the difficulty in measuring correlated interference.
+Perhaps the most likely method will involve experiments that measure interferometric transitions that occur only in SQI.

 CQI may exist as a more general form of the superposition principle or as a supplement to SQI, applicable to entangled scatterers.
 Nevertheless, it provides direction in how to construct tests of the superposition principle for three or more bodies.